marioir2001/scanservjs_ha/README.md

 One of the biggest features of this integration is support for **ScanservJS Actions**.

+File Actions allow custom workflows to be executed automatically after a scan has completed.
+This makes it easy to move documents, sort images or prepare files for applications such as Paperless-ngx.

 File Actions allow you to execute custom JavaScript code after a scan has completed.

 Typical use cases include: